Arts in Transit

-Arts in Transit was a public art initiative undertaken between 1984 and 1991 on the Orange Line in Boston's Southwest Corridor.
+Arts in Transit was a public art initiative undertaken that began in 1984 and 1991 on the Orange Line in Boston's Southwest Corridor.
 It was designed and implemented by the nonprofit organization UrbanArts, working as a subcontractee of the Massachusetts Bay Transportation Authority.
 The program installed artworks, poetry, and prose in nine stations along the Orange Line, from Tufts Medical Center in Chinatown (formerly New England Medical Center) to Forest Hills in Jamaica Plain.
 Arts in Transit included off-site projects in photography and oral history.
 It involved the community in the selection of artwork and was the second project in the country to use federal dollars to site art in public transportation after Arts on the Line in Cambridge.

 History

 Arts on the Line was finishing its work on the Northwest Extension of the Red Line when the non-profit group UrbanArts applied for, and won, a bid to site public artwork on Orange Line.
 Pamela Worden was the first director of the Cambridge Arts Council and helped to approach federal transportation authorities for Arts on the Line before founding UrbanArts.
 Worden oversaw the Arts in Transit project.
 UrbanArts was solely responsible for working with both the MBTA and the communities around the soon-to-be-built stations.
 The bid to facilitate the public art in the stations was won in 1983 and work started in 1984, though the design process of the stations was already completed and construction had begun.